 As with any trade, hardwood flooring professionals need an assortment of tools to install a floor properly, safely, and in a timely manner.
 The choice of which tools to have on hand, however, can be daunting.

-While the number of tools is considerable (more than 50, according to the National Wood Flooring Association), here’s a list of 24 essential tools every flooring contractor should have on hand when installing a hardwood floor.
+While the number of tools is considerable (more than 50, according to the National Wood Flooring Association), here’s a list of 24 essential hardwood floor installation tools every flooring contractor should have on hand when installing a hardwood floor.
 Although some of these tools are also used during sanding and finishing, our emphasis is on installation.

 Safety First: Protect Yourself

 The last thing you want to do is risk your health or your livelihood at an unsafe job site.
 Fortunately, there are a number of tools to help you stay protected.

 Eye injuries can occur when you least expect it.
 You never know when a piece of wood or metal or a bead of finishing material will hit you in the eye causing temporary or permanent damage.
 It’s why OSHA (Occupational Safety and Health Act) regulations require eye protection when using most power tools.